pita bread:

 Whole Wheat Flour and Yeast Variant:

 The variants with yeast and whole wheat flour is made the same as above, but the bulk and second rising will be much quicker, generally half the time as with a sour.
-The yeast in the water should be stirred until the active dry yeast dissolves.
 The bread flour should give you more rise than the AP flour.
 Bread flour is widely available in supermarkets.
 You can also use the high gluten flour that will be distributed in the first class.
 It will give you the most rise.
 The additional gluten better captures the steam and carbon dioxide released by fermentation and baking.

 Notes: